Field Trips

 Our field trips are correlated to Georgia Standards of Excellence according to grade level and subject area using academically-based curriculum materials.
 We feature four distinct habitats — meadow, stream, wetlands, and forest — that are ideally suited to enhance the fundamentals of environmental science in a controlled setting.
 Many of our field trips are available for outreach at your school as well.
 To learn more, scroll down to see all of our field trips.

-$50 deposit required at registration.
-One hour programs are a minimum charge of $100 (covers up to 12 students) / $8.00 per student after the minimum; one-and-a-half hour programs are a minimum charge of $125 (covers up to 12 students) / $10.00 per student after the minimum.
+A $50 deposit is required at registration.
+One-hour programs are a minimum charge of $100 (covers up to 12 students) / $8.00 per student after the minimum; one-and-a-half hour programs are a minimum charge of $125 (covers up to 12 students) / $10.00 per student after the minimum.

 Which came first, the boulder or the clay?
 Through STEM-based experiments and activities, your Junior Geologists can learn the basics of minerals, rocks, and soil types.
 Students will also examine the effects of erosion and weathering as they explore Dunwoody Park.